Teams & Services

-Our psychologist and behavior specialists use a spectrum of behavioral approaches, rather than one set model, to create individualized, positive behavioral intervention programs for each student.
+Our Board Certified Behavior Analysists (BCBAs) and behavior specialists use a wide array of behavioral approaches, rather than one set model, to create individualized, positive behavioral intervention programs for each student.
 They then work with the classroom teachers to implement each plan.
 Our behaviorists work with students in all League programs to help them create safer environments for themselves through settling strategies and behavior modification plans.
 Students use these services to regulate their behaviors so they can rejoin the learning environment.

-Offering students both individual and group counseling, clinical services focus on helping students regulate their emotions through identifying their feelings and helping to appropriately express themselves.
+Offering students both individual and group counseling, our licensed clinicians focus on helping students regulate their emotions through identifying their feelings and helping to appropriately express themselves.
 These services promote positive social interaction between students and other individuals.
 They also develop students’ self-awareness and mindfulness skills, play and leisure skills, and problem-solving skills.
-Finally, they enable students to recognize and select an appropriate coping strategy.
+Finally, they enable students to recognize and select appropriate coping strategies.

 Teachers of Adapted Physical Education, Art and Music